jumaallan/android-mpesa-api/README.md

 This is a simple Android M-PESA SDK to allow you to integrate Safaricom M-PESA API dubbed Daraja with your Android App with ease without knowing a thing.
 It’s easy.
 We promise.

 > This version only offers the STKPush Support
+> We are build C2B, B2C and B2B Endpoints.
+Feel free to contribute :)

 ## Getting Started
 These instructions will help you set up this library easily on your current project and working in no time.
 You only need a few configurations to start working!